jokull/blog/src/_posts/radix-plus-framer-motion/post.md

 from the bottom, like a sheet UI that is common on smaller screens, where controls and buttons are likely to be closer to the thumb.

-The close button is stuck to the top, but `{children}` lets us use re-use this component for different use cases.
+Notice that `{children}` is being passed in, letting us re-use this component for different dialog use cases – like confirmation dialogs, settings, user input and more.

 ```jsx
 <DialogPrimitive.Content asChild ref={ref} {...props}>